sc13912/vmc-lattice-demo/README.md

 ### Deploy VMC backend service and integrate it into Service Network.

 * Now we will deploy the VMC backend service onto VMs running on SDDC, and integrate it to the Lattice sercie network.
 First, deploy the (containerized) VMC backend service onto the Linux VMs running on the SDDC.
+You will need to supply the **VMC API Token**, **Org ID** and **SDDC ID**.

 ```bash
 export VMC_API_TOKEN={}